 Thai therapists don’t have such strict rules as their Western colleagues regarding draping, privacy, or professional behavior.

 Some Thai Massage sessions resemble social events where clients and therapists chat freely in massage rooms which are often shared with half a dozen other clients and therapists while anyone can watch the scene.

 That means there might be tourists snapping pictures while you are getting your massage, or some Thais might just hang out in the shop to chat and socialize.

 On the beach, you see lots of therapists who try really hard to get you on their mat under an umbrella.
 And while they are working on you they will often hustle other people who are walking by for their next session.

 Thai Massage as a relationship starter

-A western therapist would shudder considering this absence of professionalism.
-But you have to see Thai Massage within the framework of Thai culture and Thai perspective.
-It is not right and not possible to apply western standards to Thai therapists.
+A Western therapist would shudder considering this absence of professionalism.
+But you have to see Thai Massage within the framework of Thai culture and the Thai perspective.
+It is not right and not possible to apply Western standards to Thai therapists.

 If you look at Thai Massage in Thailand as part of your cultural experience, you will have a lot more fun and you might come home with some pretty interesting stories.

-Thai Massage from beach towel to fancy spa
+Thai Massage from beach towel to a fancy spa